Perturbations of Parabolic Equations and Diffusion Processes with Degeneration: Boundary Problems, Metastability, and Homogenization: Introduction and the main results

 Using probabilistic representation for solutions of parabolic PDEs, the problems that we consider can be formulated and solved in terms of the asymptotic behavior of the corresponding diffusions.
 We start with the probabilistic description.

 Consider a diffusion process $X^{x}_t$ that satisfies the stochastic differential equation

 where $W^i_t$ are independent Wiener processes and $v_0,...,v_d$ are $C^3(\mathbb{R}^d)$ vector fields.
 The Stratonovich form is convenient here since it allows one to provide a coordinate-independent description of the process.
-The generator of the process is the operator
+The generator of the process, when applied to functions that are bounded and continuous together with the first and second partial derivatives, is the operator

 where $L_i u = \langle v_i, \nabla u \rangle$ is the operator of differentiation along the vector field $v_i$, $i =0,...,d$.

 Let $D \subset \mathbb{R}^d$ be a bounded connected domain.
 We assume that $\partial D = S_1 \bigcup ... \bigcup S_m$, where $S_1, ... , S_m$ are $C^4$-smooth $(d-1)$-dimensional non-intersecting surfaces (manifolds without boundaries).
 We will assume that each of the surfaces is invariant for the process and that the diffusion restricted to a single surface is an ergodic process.
 We also assume that the diffusion matrix is non-degenerate inside $D$.